- Division of Institutional Diversity

 For more information on OMA programs and services, visit our website at oma.okstate.edu, contact the Office of Multicultural Affairs at 240 Student Union, by phone at 405.744.5481 or e-mail at email@example.com.

 Diversity Academic Support

-Diversity Academic Support (DAS) is a unit in the Division of Institutional Diversity with a mission to provide resources and opportunities for academic, social, and emotional growth.
+Diversity Academic Support (DAS) is a unit within the Division of Institutional Diversity.
+The mission of DAS is to provide resources and opportunities for academic, social, and emotional growth.
 This unit is engaged in activities that are designed to help create a more inclusively diverse community of learners at OSU.
-DAS wants to work with all individuals interested in promoting this work.
-For more information, please contact DAS at 405.744.5335 or contact by e-mail at email@example.com.
+DAS aspires to work with all individuals interested in promoting this work.
+For more information, visit our website at https://das.okstate.edu, or please contact DAS at 405.744.5335 or by e-mail at firstname.lastname@example.org.

 The Inclusion Leadership Program (ILP) at OSU consists of a series of connected activities that will help OSU students and students from high schools in Oklahoma City, Tulsa, and Stillwater to:

 - increase knowledge regarding global networking; and